alexarice/GroupsUF/src/Groups/Function/Inverse.lagda.md

-This file defines invertible functions in a way that makes them strictly associative and unital
+This file defines invertible functions in a way that makes them strictly associative and unital.

 <details>
 <summary>Module header</summary>